edwinyjlim/edwinyjlim.github.io/posts/stytch-sdk.md

 ### Your development time is precious

 Tech teams spend thousands of hours planning, building, and maintaining their own authentication codebase.
 And in spite of all that effort, everything can still go wrong.
-[Security threats are always popping up](https://stytch.com/blog/password-reuse-is-a-cybersecurity-threat/).
-[Session and user management grow in scale and complexity](https://gupta-bless.medium.com/session-management-issues-and-their-testing-5cb910016bb0).
-[Password-based logins are becoming a painful and outdated experience for users to deal with](https://stytch.com/blog/building-the-future-of-authentication/).
+Security threats are [always popping up](https://stytch.com/blog/password-reuse-is-a-cybersecurity-threat/).
+Session and user management [grow in scale and complexity](https://gupta-bless.medium.com/session-management-issues-and-their-testing-5cb910016bb0).
+Password-based logins are becoming a [painful and outdated experience for users to deal with](https://stytch.com/blog/building-the-future-of-authentication/).
 The list of problems keeps growing and your development time limited.

-Let Stytch handle authentication, so you can get back to what matters -- building your application.
+Let Stytch handle authentication, so you can get back to what matters — building your application.
 The Stytch platform will improve security, streamline infrastructure, and create friction-free user experiences.

 The <b class="text-p-color">Stytch SDKs</b> can save you thousands of hours of development.